GET IN TOUCH

 How do I determine if I have a Connecticut tax lien on real property?

-You can confirm active liens by searching public records through the Connecticut Secretary of State’s online database or contacting your local town clerk.
+You can confirm active liens by searching public records on the Connecticut Secretary of State's website or by contacting your local town clerk.
 These sources show whether a lien has been recorded against your real property.
 You can also call the Department of Revenue Services (DRS) to request official documentation or verify your payment status.

 Can I sell or refinance real or personal property with a Connecticut tax lien?